alison985/setting-up-mac-dev-environment/ubuntu-22.04-jammy-framework.md

     * VLC (video)

+## Install from Snap
+1. Microsoft Teams.
+There are reports that Microsoft Teams doesn't work unless installed through Snap.
+So,

 ## Configuration
 1. Favorite Apps to your dock/sidebar.
 You want a minimum of: Terminal, Settings, Firefox, Files, Slack, Zoom, Calculator, LibreOffice, Note-taking app.
 Others to consider: screenshot, Thunderbird or email client, Software Updater

 ## Not yet done
-1. install Microsoft Teams, Zoom, Webex
+1. install Microsoft Teams, Webex
 1. Toggl Timer.
 Otherise [Linux instructions with flatpak](https://support.toggl.com/en/articles/2410832-toggl-track-desktop-app-for-linux).
     1. [install flatpak](https://flatpak.org/setup/Ubuntu)
     2. [toggl on flatpak](https://flathub.org/apps/details/com.toggl.TogglDesktop) - this may also be possible through a new app(that I think was added by flatpak) called Software